 The Red Sox Foundation also seeks to expand its impact by actively working collaboratively with other New England area nonprofits and freely sharing best practices with other sports charities including those outside of baseball.

 For more information go to www.redsoxfoundation.org.

 Marvin Lewis Community Fund

 HISTORY: Marvin Lewis was named the Cincinnati Bengals Head Coach on January 14, 2003, making him the eighth African-American to be named to an NFL head coaching position.
-In October of the same year, Marvin and his wife Peggy launched the Marvin Lewis Community Fund as a donor- advised fund under the umbrella of the Anthony Muñoz Foundation.
-On June 1, 2005, the Marvin Lewis Community Fund became its own 501(c)(3) organization.
-In just over 6 years, Marvin Lewis has made over 300 appearances and strengthened the franchises ties to the community while the MLCF has donated over $6 million in support of its programs and more than 80 proven regional non-profit organizations.
-In 2009, the MLCF invested $.87 cents of every dollar back into the community.
+In October of the same year, Marvin and his wife Peggy launched the Marvin Lewis Community Fund In the past 12 years, Marvin Lewis has made hundreds of appearances and strengthened franchise ties to the community, while the MLCF has raised over $10 million in support of its programs.
+Since 2009, the MLCF has reinvested an average of $.91 cents of every dollar raised back into the community.

 More details about Empowering Youth Education can be found at www.marvinlewis.org.